The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Convergence and validation tests

-In terms of convergence with mass resolution, we find acceptable results for the low resolution $1080^3$ run (our `level-3' resolution, which has a dark matter particle resolution of $m_{\rm dm} =1.26\times 10^{10}\,{\rm M}_\odot$) only for stellar masses at the knee of the stellar mass function and higher, $M_\star \ge 10^{10}\,{\rm M}_\odot$, while the faint end is basically completely missing.
+In terms of convergence with mass resolution, for the $1080^3$ run (our `level-3' resolution, which has a dark matter particle mass of $m_{\rm dm} =1.26\times 10^{10}\,{\rm M}_\odot$) we find acceptable results only for stellar masses at the knee of the stellar mass function and higher, $M_\star \ge 10^{10}\,{\rm M}_\odot$, while the faint end is basically completely missing.
 For the $2160^3$ resolution (`level-2' with $m_{\rm dm}=1.57\times 10^{9}\,{\rm M}_\odot$), we achieve numerical convergence to substantially fainter limits, $M_\star \ge 10^{8}\,{\rm M}_\odot$.
 This will already be sufficient for most practical applications to galaxy surveys, which usually target substantially brighter galaxies.
 In contrast, for hydrodynamical simulations of galaxy formation such as IllustrisTNG, this resolution would still be too low to produce meaningfully accurate results.
 Finally, for our $4320^3$ model (`level-1', $m_{\rm dm}=1.96\times 10^{8}\,{\rm M}_\odot$), the accuracy down to the faintest galaxies is excellent, and we conservatively estimate that the galaxy abundance for $M_\star \ge 10^{7}\,{\rm M}_\odot$ is fully converged.
 At the bright end, we find residual small convergence problems for the $2160^3$ and $4320^3$ runs at low redshift, $z=1$ and $z=0$.
-We have found that these are due to a problematic design choice in \citet{Henriques2015}, where the tidal disruption of satellites is only treated for type-2 galaxies.
-If we disable this physical model, we obtain perfect convergence also at the bright end.
-We will thus work on implementing an improved disruption model as part of future studies.
+We have found that these are largely due to the treatment of tidal disruption of satellites in \citet{Henriques2015}, which was originally introduced in \citet{Guo2011}.
+As this modelling is only applied to type-2 galaxies it carries an implicit dependence on numerical resolution because more galaxies can be followed as type-1 satellites when the resolution improves, and furthermore, it is applied on a discrete basis at snapshot times, giving it an implicit dependence on the spacing of outputs that makes it difficult to mesh with our new continuous time integration approach.
+If we disable this physical model, we obtain perfect convergence also at the bright end, as we show explicitly in Figure~\ref{fig:smf-nodisruption}.
+This suggests that it will be worthwhile to develop an improved disruption model as part of future studies, for example, following the gradual stripping scenario proposed by \citet{Henriques2010}.

+At the bright end of the stellar mass functions in Figure~\ref{fig:smf}, there are also noticeable differences between MTNG and the result of \citet{Henriques2015} for the Millennium simulation.
+While this is likewise reduced if the disruption treatment of type-2 galaxies is disabled, the difference here is not unexpected as it can already arise from the substantial difference in cosmology between the two models, in particular in the baryon fraction of halos, which was $\Omega_{\rm b}/\Omega_0 = 0.045/0.25 = 0.18$ for the Millennium project, whereas it is $\Omega_{\rm b}/\Omega_0 = 0.0486/0.3089 = 0.1573$ for the Planck cosmology adopted in MTNG.